Study-related work placement

 You can apply for financial support for a work placement during the application period with an electronic application, which must include:

-Additionally, the application must include a justification for why you want to be a trainee at that place and a description of your work tasks.
-Take care to specify in the application how the work will support your artistic work in the future.
+- Additionally, the application must include a justification for why you want to be a trainee at the place in question and a description of your work tasks.
+Make sure to carefully explain in the application how the work will support your artistic work in the future.

 Work placement abroad